simon-frankau/dipstick/README.md

 # dipstick

+![A picture of some ICs with little paper labels on top, identifying the pins.](./dipstick.jpg)

 *dipstick* is a simple postscript file that you can modify to to generate stickers to pop onto DIP ICs.